9alecj/mastodon-poc/README.md

 # Mastodon PoC app
-This app is built to give a basic gui to some of the Mastodon APIs.
+This app is built to give a basic GUI to some of the Mastodon APIs.
 At the moment it only supports the public APIs, though proper login flows and corresponding API usage is planned.

 ## What is this app about?
 I'm building this app because I think Mastodon is neat and I want to learn more about languages, libraries and frameworks I haven't used or don't use often.